soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/get-started-with-ti.md

 ### Threat Explorer

-Use the Threat explorer to analyze threats, see the volume of attacks over time, and analyze data by threat families, attacker infrastructure, and more.
-The Threat explorer is the starting place for any security analyst's investigation workflow.
+Use the Threat Explorer (this is also called Explorer) to analyze threats, see the volume of attacks over time, and analyze data by threat families, attacker infrastructure, and more.
+Threat Explorer is the starting place for any security analyst's investigation workflow.

 ![Threat explorer](media/7a7cecee-17f0-4134-bcb8-7cee3f3c3890.png)